lowderchris/FRoDO/README.md

     $ python3 FRoDO.py

 This will run in sequence the FRoDO(), erupt(), plot(), and stats() subroutines, outputting the resulting data accordingly.

+## plot3d

+The three dimensional plotting routines outlined in this section are still under development, and require package dependencies that are... tricky to install and update.
+Proceed with caution all ye who enter here...

+### Dependencies

+The Mayavi set of routines is the primary dependency for these three dimensional plotting routines, and also the source of most of the headaches involved.
+[Installation instructions](http://docs.enthought.com/mayavi/mayavi/installation.html) are available, where using a recommended Python bundle (Anaconda, Enthought, etc) is recommended.
+The author has had luck with installation on a Macintosh machine with the methodology,

+    brew install qt
+    brew install homebrew/science/vtk5 —with-python —with-tcl
+    echo /usr/local/opt/vtk5/lib/python2.7/site-packages >> /usr/local/lib/python2.7/site-packages/vtk5.pth
+    pip3 install mayavi

+    brew install qt
+    brew install vtk --with-python3 --without-python
+    pip3 install mayavi

+### Usage

+Before starting, a few specified parameters must be set under the plot3d section of config.cfg.
+These parameters specify a temporary output frame directory, viewing angles, and other plotting toggles.
+To begin with plotting, enter a Python 3 environment and import the plot3d libraries,

+    $ python3
+    >>> import plot3d